BguardiaOpen/4300-AntelopeSQ23/README.md

 Executes INSERT and SELECT statements, and contains the structure for BEGIN / COMMIT / ROLLBACK of transactions.

 ### Milestone 6
-Builds off of Milestone 5 and creates locks that handle transactions
+Builds off of Milestone 5 and implements locks that handle multiple transactions running concurrently.
+Users can execute SQL statements inside transactions by entering "BEGIN TRANSACTION" and then entering SQL statements.

 ## Installation
 1. Clone the repository on CS1